waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 ```
 "I want to detect invasive plant species.
 What's the best technical approach?"
 "What hardware requirements do I need for real-time AI inference?"
-"Which SAGE nodes would be best for testing a new ecological monitoring plugin?"
+"Which Sage nodes would be best for testing a new ecological monitoring plugin?"
 ```

 **Development Support**: